 Using your Free Pattern for a round potholder or a plate as a template, measure, mark, and then cut two 8”x 8” pieces of your main fabric, two 8”x 8” pieces of your complimentary fabric, 1 8×8” piece of the cotton batting, and one 8×8 piece of Insul-Bright heat-safe fabric.
 You’ll also need to cut one piece of bias tape 4” long, one piece 25” long and two pieces 9” long.

-Place one set of cotton fabrics right side up and one wrong side up with the circle of Insul-Bright in between.
+Place one set of cotton fabrics right side up and one wrong side up with the circle of Insul-Bright on top.
 The Insul-Bright helps prevent your hot pan or dish from burning you or your countertop and makes your potholder safe to use.

 Find the middle point of the circle.
 Fold the 4” piece of bias tape in half and place with the raw edge touching the raw edge of the circle at the middle point of the piece of fabric that is right side facing up.
 This will give you a nice loop to hang your potholder out of the way when you aren’t using it.